Home > Diamond Vs. Cubic Zirconia

 Because cubic zirconia is made in a lab, it lacks the natural imperfections that diamonds have.
 A flawless diamond is incredibly rare and, thus, incredibly expensive.
 While some may regard cubic zirconia as flawless, they're usually considered "too perfect" or fake looking.

-If you're looking for a diamond, we recommend finding one that's eye-clean, meaning you can't see blemishes and inclusions with the naked eye.
+If you're looking for a diamond, we recommend finding one that's eye-clean, meaning you can't see inclusions and blemishes with the naked eye.
 Depending on the carat weight, this generally means opting for a VS1 or VS2 clarity grade.
 While you could choose a higher clarity grade, you'll be paying for a feature that will go unnoticed.
 By selecting an eye-clean diamond, you'll have a stone that looks practically perfect to the naked eye.

 When it comes to diamond color, we recommend finding a diamond that appears white in relation to its setting.
-Based on your diamond dhape and the type of setting, we generally recommend looking for a diamond in the G to I range.
+Based on your diamond shape and the type of setting, we generally recommend looking for a diamond in the G to I range.
 Cubic zirconia is considered colorless because it's manufactured that way.
 These synthetic stones, however, often reflect an orange-tinted light, which is another clear indicator that it's not a real diamond.

 Can Cubic Zirconia Be Considered A Diamond?